natalia-maler/CUDA-Image-Processing-Benchmark/README.md

 GPU vs CPU image processing benchmark using CUDA and Numba.

+The project was developed and executed in the Google Colab environment with enabled CUDA GPU acceleration.

 This project compares the performance of CPU and GPU implementations of basic image processing algorithms:
 - Mean Filter
 - Gaussian Blur